varfish-org/mehari/docs/db_build.md

     OUT.vcf.gz
 ```

-For example, you can reduce the gnomAD genomes r2.1.1 file for chr1 from 31GB with full annotations to 384MB which greatly speeds up the import into a Mehari database.
+The reduction of this is quite big.
+For GRCh37, the gnomAD raw download files go down from 449GB to 2.8GB and for GRCh38 from 2.2TB to XXXGB.

 ## Building Frequency Databases